 1. Employee Tracking

 Employee attendance tracking systems can simplify operations by tracking everything from attendance to work hours, overtime, and leaves.
 IoT-based attendance management solutions can help you monitor your remote workforce in real time, track and log employee hours each day, manage different site locations, and calculate billable hours.
 They not only eliminate issues like overbilling but also help businesses maintain compliance with legal requirements.
-Organizations can save up to $1,600 per employee by implementing automated attendance management systems.
+Construction companies can save up to $1,600 per employee by implementing automated attendance management systems.

 2. Worker Safety